suffolklibraries/lgc/content/collections/events/creative-club-23-12.md

     content:
       -
         type: text
-        text: 'Following on from our Eat, Sleep, Move, Repeat project with Ipswich Jobcentre, our new Creative Club will be starting in September!'
-  -
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
         text: 'Creative Club is all about bringing people together with creativity!
 The club will be run by a multi-disciplinary artist, who will help you to get creative, learn new skills and share your interests.'
   -
     type: paragraph